The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English

-Robert Benitez is a Cardiologist in Baltimore, Maryland.
+Robert Benitez is a Cardiologist practicing medicine in Baltimore, Maryland.
 Dr. Benitez is rated as a Distinguished provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Mitral Valve Regurgitation, Necrosis, Cardiogenic Shock, Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Necrosis, Cardiogenic Shock, Mitral Valve Regurgitation, Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).

 Distinguished in Arrhythmias